rks101/egnet/README.md

 ----

 ## PoE
-Power over Ethernet or PoE can provide DC power over ethernet cables - power and network over a single wire.
+Power over Ethernet or PoE can provide DC power over ethernet cables - power and network over a single wire!
 It's cost-effective.
 PoE is used for Access Points (APs), IP cameras, and phones.
+Please look at them and notice they are without a separate power adapter.
 The switch should have PoE ports enabled.

 [What is PoE?](https://notes.networklessons.com/poe-what-is-it)

 [Active or Standardized PoE](https://notes.networklessons.com/poe-standards-based)

-[Passive PoE](https://notes.networklessons.com/poe-passive) - used in PoE injectors and supplied DC current to the device is fixed.
+[Passive PoE](https://notes.networklessons.com/poe-passive) - used in PoE injectors.
+The supplied DC current to the device is fixed.

 ----